Najaf/Najaf/README.md

 I plan work, build features, and consult for remote technical teams from my office in Sendai, Japan.
 Primarily using Rails but usually a mix of different technologies as required.
 Some recent and ongoing clients include:

+- [CaptionHub](https://www.captionhub.com/) - Video captioning workflow application where I worked on integrating with automated translation services
-- [IndustrialML](https://www.industrialml.com/) - Work on a proprietary machine learning platform that collects, cleans, displays and analyses factory data.
+- [IndustrialML](https://www.industrialml.com/) - Work on a proprietary machine learning platform that collects, cleans, displays and analyses factory data
-- [CoverageBook](https://coveragebook.com/) - A PR reporting tool that automatically generates metrics for URLs.
+- [CoverageBook](https://coveragebook.com/) - A PR reporting tool that automatically generates metrics for URLs
-- [ReallyEnglish](https://www.reallyenglish.com/) - An English language education platform for enterprise customers.
+- [ReallyEnglish](https://www.reallyenglish.com/) - An English language education platform for enterprise customers

 ### Founder and CTO at Happy Bear Software
 _January 2012 - September 2018 - 6 years and 8 months_